opendocsg/slw-judgments-backfill/2012_SGHC_109/report.md

 **Decision below**

-7       In his Grounds of Decision (“GD”), which can be found at _Public Prosecutor v Chee Soon Juan and 8 Ors_ [2011] SGDC 13, the DJ stated at [9] that the burden lay on the Prosecution to prove the following elements of the common charge:
+7       In his Grounds of Decision (“GD”), which can be found at _Public Prosecutor v Chee Soon Juan and 8 Ors_ <span class="citation">[2011] SGDC 13</span>, the DJ stated at [9] that the burden lay on the Prosecution to prove the following elements of the common charge:

  (a) There was an assembly on 9 August 2008 at about 2.33pm at the walkway in front of Block 190 (undisputed).